 - 1 tablespoon all-purpose flour

-- For gravy, strain drippings into a small bowl.
+- Meanwhile, strain pan juices into a bowl.
 In a small saucepan, melt butter.
-Stir in flour until smooth; gradually add drippings.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Stir in flour until smooth; gradually add strained juices.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Serve with turkey.
-Yield: 14 servings (1-2/3 cups gravy).
+Yield: 16 servings (1-2/3 cups gravy).

 "I made this last year and plan to do it again this year.
 I added a cut lemon, carrots and celery inside the bird for extra flavor.
 It was awesome."